Jill Duggar Slammed For Going Back To Central America While Pregnant

 “I know we are to trust the Lord but He gave us a brain with common sense.
 If it’s that necessary she should send Derick and keep Israel with her,” one fan wrote.
 “What about the Zika virus?”

-According to NPR, severe birth defects linked to the Zika virus include malformed heads and brains (microcephaly), deformed limbs, deafness, and blindess.
+According to NPR, severe birth defects linked to the Zika virus include malformed heads and brains (microcephaly), deformed limbs, deafness, and blindness.
 Some babies affected by the virus suffer from seizures.
 Researchers also fear that Zika-infected babies who seem fine aren’t completely out of the water because “the virus can continue to reproduce in the brains of babies after they’re born.”
 In other words, they may experience problems later in life.

 Jill Duggar and Derick Dillard have said little about the Zika virus.
 Last February, Derick revealed that he and his family were using bug spray to protect themselves from the virus.
 The smiling Counting On star picked up a can of OFF! and posed for the Instagram photo below.